Find Affordable College Courses

 Medford, MA

-Tufts University did quite well in this year’s ranking of the best places for public health students to get a bachelor’s degree.
-It came in at #7 on the list.
-Tufts is a large private not-for-profit school located in the large suburb of Medford.
+Tufts University came in at #7 in this year’s edition of the Best Value Public Health Bachelor’s Degree Schools in Massachusetts ranking.
+Tufts is a large private not-for-profit school located in the suburb of Medford.

-American International College landed the #8 spot in the 2023 rankings for the best value bachelor’s degree public health programs.
-Located in the midsize city of Springfield, AIC is a private not-for-profit school with a small student population.
+With a ranking of #8, American International College did quite well on this year’s best value schools for public health students working on their bachelor’s degree.
+Located in the city of Springfield, AIC is a private not-for-profit school with a small student population.

 AIC undergraduate students pay an average of $39,370 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, public health majors at AIC accumulate an average of around $30,793 in student debt.